codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0030-parallel-agent-stages.md

   - For multi-agent: Organize with clear sections and headers (e.g., "## Kubernetes Investigation", "## VM Investigation")
   - For replicas: Label clearly (e.g., "## Run 1 (openai)", "## Run 2 (anthropic)", "## Run 3 (gemini)") - NO pre-analysis
   - Include metadata for each execution: timing, status, LLM provider, iteration strategy
-  - Present raw results - let the next agent (CommanderAgent) do all analysis and comparison
+  - Present raw results - let the next agent (SynthesisAgent) do all analysis and comparison
-- Add specific prompt template for `CommanderAgent`:
+- Add specific prompt template for `SynthesisAgent`:
   - "You are the Incident Commander analyzing the alert using data from N parallel investigations..."
   - "Critically evaluate the quality of each investigation - prioritize results with strong evidence and reasoning"
   - "Your task: synthesize the best findings into a unified analysis of the original issue..."